-Here is why you shouldn’t dress up your dog.
+Here is why you shouldn’t dress up your dog

-I understand that you want a cute dog picture for the holidays, so why not use those smart filters you can download on your phone and take some pictures or a video with your dog with that – it doesn’t make your dog uncomfortable or stressed out (unless they are scared of your phone) and your bond will stay intact, cause you haven’t done anything to make your dog mistrust you and finally you will save a lot of money from not buying all those costumes.
+But why not use those smart filters you can download on your phone and take some pictures or a video with your dog with that?
+The filters are cute and free and you can dress up your dog in a new outfit as much as you want.
+Filters does not make your dog uncomfortable or stressed (unless they are scared of your phone) and your bond with them will stay intact, as you haven’t done anything to make your dog mistrust you.
+Finally you will save a lot of money from not buying all those costumes.

 Let your dog be and use the technology!